Please enter a destination

 Enjoy a personalized vacation that best suits your needs, developed by one of our experienced destination experts.
 Relax during your trip with our 24/7 support and expert local guidance.

 Meet your driver for an airport transfer with a private vehicle.

 Hotel de la Paix Luang Prabang stands upon a UNESCO site in the former royal capital of Laos.
 Once a Governor’s mansion, a garrison and briefly a jail, the century old structure has been restored to luxury.
 Today, 23 spacious Suites await, each with a walled rear garden and a terrace overlooking a sun-kissed courtyard; some with their own expansive and very private swimming pools.
 Hotel de la Paix Luang Prabang is utterly unique; a boutique resort that is a World Heritage treasure, a colonial moment preserved in amber, and a showcase of contemporary design.
 It’s the jewel in the town that time forgot.

-Take a traditional wooden boat upstream to visit the famous caves of Pak Ou.
-The caves are perched on the sheer face of the cliff, offering impressive and stunning views of the Mekong and surrounding mountains.
-Inside the cave, there are more than one hundred Buddha images which have been attracting local people since the early 14th century when the cave was discovered.
-On the way, a short stop at Ban Xanghai, enjoy the taste of the local rice wine.
-Distilling rice wine and weaving are important economic activities for the majority of people in the village.
+Take a traditional wooden boat upstream to visit the famous cave of Pak Ou.
+The caves are located right on the cliff; it’s a very impressive and stunning sight.
+Inside the cave, there are more than one hundred Buddha images which have been brought by local people since the early 14th century when the cave was found.
+On the way, a short stop will be made at Ban Muang Kham, which specializes in river weed making.
+After, a stop will be made at Ban Xanghai where you can enjoy the taste of the local rice wine.

 Fly from Luang Prabang to Vientiane.